MikeHeiber/Excimontec/README.md

 - analysis_summary.txt -- When MPI is enabled, this text file will contain average final results from all of the processors.
 - dynamics_average_transients.txt -- When performing a dynamics test, calculated exciton, electron, and hole transients will be output to this file.
 - ToF_average_transients.txt -- When performing a time-of-flight charge transport test, calculated current transients, mobility relaxation transients, and energy relaxation transients will be output to this file.
-- ToF_transit_time_dist.txt -- When performing a time-of-flight charge transport test, the resulting polaron transit time probability distribution will be output to this file.
+- ToF_transit_time_hist.txt -- When performing a time-of-flight charge transport test, the resulting polaron transit time probability histogram will be output to this file.
 - ToF_results.txt -- When performing a time-of-flight charge transport test, the resulting quantitative results are put into this parsable delimited results file.
 - Charge_extraction_map#.txt -- When performing a time-of-flight or IQE test, the x-y locations where charges are extracted from the lattice are saving into this map file.
 - DOS_correlation_data#.txt -- When a correlated density of states model is enabled, data showing the statistical correlation of site energies vs. distance is output into this file.